-- Goal 10: Seek resources to fulfill the institution's mission. - Goal 11: Utilize sound management practices which promote public confidence in the College. - Goal 12: Develop the campus and the campus identity in support of the College's mission. - Goal 13: Create a College work environment that values and engages all employees and provides opportunities for growth and development.
+- Goal 8: Seek resources to fulfill the institution's mission. - Goal 9: Utilize sound management practices which promote public confidence in the College.

 IV.
 History

 Sampson Community College, one of the fifty-eight institutions in the North Carolina System of Community Colleges, was established in September 1965 under the provisions of Chapter 115-A of the General Statutes of North Carolina as an extension unit of Goldsboro Industrial Education Center (now Wayne Community College).
 The first institutional site was one office and one classroom located in the Sampson County Board of Education Building on Rowan Road.
 The institution moved from temporary offices in June 1966 to an old elementary school on Highway 421, six miles north of Clinton, and began the first curriculum programs in September of the same year.
 By an act of the 1967 General Assembly, the College became an independent unit and was called "Sampson Technical Institute."
 The first Board of Trustees was appointed in February 1968.
 As the institution grew, the need for a new campus with modern facilities was realized.